Introduction to External Table in Hive

 Generally, internal tables are created in Hive.
 But for certain scenarios, an external table can be helpful.
 These are:

-- When data is placed outside the Hive or HDFS location, then creating an external table helps as the other tools which may be using the table, places no lock on these files.
+- When data is placed outside the Hive or HDFS location, creating an external table helps as the other tools that may be using the table, places no lock on these files.

-- An external table can be created when data is not present in any existing table (i.e. By using the SELECT clause).
+- An external table can be created when data is not present in any existing table (i.e., using the SELECT clause).

-- The external table must be created if we don’t want Hive to own the data or have other controls on the data.
+- The external table must be created if we don’t want Hive to own the data or have other data controls.

 There are certain features in Hive which are available only for either managed or external tables.
 These are: